UPPMAX/UPPMAX-documentation/docs/software/cram.md

 -R ref.fa
 ```

-If you had NM or MD tags in your original BAM file, you have to specify that they scould be added in the BAM file that is to be created by adding
+If you had NM or MD tags in your original BAM file, you have to specify that they should be added in the BAM file that is to be created by adding

 ```console
 --calculate-md-tag